wumb0/website/content/posts/all-your-base-are-belong-to-us.md

 Now that we are all up to speed on what techniques are already out there, we need to take a look at what Microsoft has changed in the most recent versions of Windows that get in the way of some of these techniques and then how to work around these changes to make sure exploitation and/or execution can keep working on 20H1 and higher.

 ## Kernel Mapping
-In kernel versions prior to 20H1, the .text section of the kernel binary bordered the top of the image.
+In kernel versions prior to 20H1, the `.text` section of the kernel binary bordered the top of the image.
 This means that it also bordered the PE header for the image.
-This fact is why it is possible to use the scanback technique from a pointer into the text section.
-In kernel versions 20H1 and up, the text section no longer borders the PE header.
+This fact is why it is possible to use the scanback technique from a pointer into the `.text` section.
+In kernel versions 20H1 and up, the `.text` section no longer borders the PE header.
 In fact, no code sections at all border the PE header.
-The .rdata (read-only data), .idata (import data) and .pdata sections now border the PE header.
+The `.rdata` (read-only data), `.idata` (import data) and `.pdata` (exception data) sections now border the PE header.
 After those sections comes a section called `PROTDATA`, a large region of unallocated memory, and then the text section at 0x200000 bytes offset from the base of the PE.
-Additionally, .text and KVASCODE are no longer contiguous in memory and are separated by more unmapped pages.
+Fortunately, `.text` and `KVASCODE` are contiguous with the sections in between them.

 <div class="uk-grid">
     <div class="uk-width-1-1">